fornasierov/Unity-Cs-Studies/README.md

 ## This repo

 This repository contains my personal studies about C# and Unity game development.
-Because I'm using resources from paid courses, I have divided every exercise and Unity project in two folders each: public and private.
+I have divided every exercise and Unity project in two folders each: public and private.
 Private folders wont be pushed to this public repository (see `.gitignore`).